A comparison among a fuzzy algorithm for image rescaling with other methods of digital image processing: Conclusions

-The figures (baboon, boat, mountain) are contained in the repository https://links.uwaterloo.ca/Repository.html and they belong to the Greyscale Set 2 (The Waterloo Fractal Coding and Analysis Group).
-This set of images was formally part of the BragZone repository https://links.uwaterloo.ca/oldwebsite/\- bragzone.base.html (this resource is intended for researchers and graduate students), \cite{repository}.
+{\bf Copyright } { The figures (baboon, boat, mountain) are contained in the repository https://links.uwaterloo. ca/Reposi\-to\-ry.html and they belong to the Grayscale Set 2 (The Waterloo Fractal Coding and Analysis Group).
+This set of images was formally part of the BragZone repository https://links.uwaterloo.ca/old website/ bragzone.base.html (this resource is intended for researchers and graduate students), \cite{repository}.
 The last image (city) was contained in the Data Set given in the article \cite{foto}, by M. Castro, DM.
-Ballesteros, D. Renza, under license CC BY 4.0.\\
+Ballesteros, D. Renza, under license CC BY 4.0.\\}

-{\bf Data Availability Statement:} { All data generated for this study are stored in our laboratory and are not publicly available.
-Researchers who wish to access the data should contact the corresponding author directly.}\\
+{\bf Data Availability Statement:} { All the data generated for this study were stored in our laboratory and are not publicly available.
+Researchers who wish to access the data directly contacted the corresponding author.}\\